Alger County Amateur Radio Public Service Corp

 1.1 The Alger Amateur Radio Emergency Service (Alger ARES)

 is composed of FCC-licensed Amateur Radio operators who have voluntarily

 registered their capabilities and equipment for public service communications

-1.4 The EC may apppoint assistant ECs as needed for the ARES to function efficiently.
+1.4 The EC may appoint assistant ECs as needed for the ARES to function

 3. ACTIVATING THE PLAN